ldstep/ldstephensnet/content/notes.md

 ---

+June 15, 2025 at 02:32:24 PM

+I’m contemplating living on my iPad throughout the iPadOS 26 beta period.
+Once the public release is available, I’ll make a decision about how the iPad will integrate into my computing lifestyle.

+---

 June 11, 2025, at 3:28:23 PM

 I sorta came up with a way to see the activity of RSS readers by setting up a Netlify function listing user agents.
 What I'm looking for are the Reeder and NetNewsWire user agents.
 Got the idea from a Kev Quirk post.
 We'll see if it works?